 - 1.5 L LARGE CAPACITY - The machine is slightly bigger than many others available.
 The bowl cleverly has a double insulated wall filled with liquid, to make sure that your ice cream, sorbet, and frozen yoghurt, dessert freezes evenly.

-- RECIPE SUGGESTIONS & EASY CLEANING - The ice cream machine comes with a recipe book that provides useful hints and tips.
-The detachable mixing arm and freezer bowl are easy to remove.
-And can be put in the dishwasher for cleaning.
+- RECIPES SUGGESTIONS & EASY CLEANING - The ice cream machine comes with a recipe book that provides useful hints and tips.
+You can also create or use ice cream recipes of your own.
+The detachable mixing arm and freezer bowl are easy to remove for cleaning.

 - FANTASTIC HEALTH BENEFITS - It allows you to control exactly what goes into your dessert: important for those who want to avoid additives, or are watching their calorie intake.
 At the touch of a button you can enjoy delectable homemade ice cream.

 - 2-YEAR MANUFACTURER'S WARRANTY - Please feel free to contact us via Amazon messages or Aicok official mailbox, if you have any questions.
 We will respond immediately and resolve your issue as quickly as possible.